Community program

 Example 1:

-A place-based initiative wanted a better understanding of the number and characteristics of children who are enrolled in childcare in their local area.
+A community initiative wanted to know the number and characteristics of children who are enrolled in childcare in their local area.

-A Community Data Liaison Officer (CDLO) spoke with the community organisation about their data needs.
-The CDLO arranged for publicly available de-identified childcare data to be provided, together with data on the population of children aged 0-5 years.
-These data will be used by the community to better understand the proportion of local children enrolled in early childhood education.
+A Community Data Liaison Officer spoke with the community organisation about their data needs and arranged for publicly available childcare data to be provided, together with data on the population of children aged 0-5 years.
+These data will be used by the community to better understand childcare access in the community.

 Example 2: